Campania: Ancient, medieval, and early arts

-The region of Campania is rich with a vast array of culture and history.
 Since the Greek colony of Elea, now Velia, Campania was home to philosophers of the Pre-Socratic philosophy school, such as Parmenides and Zeno of Elea, who came to prominence around 490–480 BC.
 The Latin poet Vergil (70 BC–19 BC) settled in Naples in his late-life: parts of his epic poem Aeneid are located in Campania.
 The ancient scientist Pliny the Elder studied Mount Vesuvius and died after being poisoned and killed by gas emitted from the volcano during the 79 AD eruption.

 Romulus Augustus, the last emperor of the Western Roman Empire, died as a prisoner of the German general Odoacer at Naples around 500.
 In the Middle Ages, the artist Giotto made some frescoes in Castel Nuovo.
 These works of art were subsequently destroyed by an earthquake.

 By the end of the Middle Ages, the medical school of Salerno, which combined ancient Roman and Greek medicine with Arab medicine, was known throughout Europe and its methods were adopted across the continent.
 Some have suggested that this may have been one of the first universities in Europe.
 Boccaccio, the Tuscan poet, visited Naples on various occasions, and in the Decameron described it as a dissolute city.
 He also wrote a love story involving a noblewoman close to the King of Naples.